 - Select the Job details header.

-- Select the offer template you want to add to this job from the dropdown.
+- Select the offer template you want to add to this job from the drop-down.
 The list of options varies based on your Offers Admin settings.

 - Select the Save & close button.
 The Job details section closes, and your offer template is saved for use in offers for this job.

-- Scroll down to the Offer section.
+- Moving candidates to the Offer stage;

 Have any issues or questions on this topic?
 Please feel free to contact your dedicated Gem Customer Success Manager directly or our Support team at support@gem.com.